turinglabsorg/datahub-learn/celo/tutorials/celo-node-video-tutorial.md

     -Restart the VM
 ##   *Create the VM enviroment, and install the Celo client*
-   The following file adds vital functions for node.js, and installs dependencys.
+   The following file adds vital functions for node.js, and installs nvm.
 Source in the file after adding it.

     username@name:~$ curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.37.2/install.sh | bash
     username@name:~$ source ~/.bashrc
-   install/use node.js version 10, and install the celo application onto this client.
+   Install/use node.js version 10, and install the celo application onto this client.
-   #! is an interpreter directive commonly called a "shebang".
-   /bin/bash is the path to interprate in bash.

-    username@name:~$ #!/bin/bash
     username@name:~$ nvm install 10
     username@name:~$ nvm use 10
     username@name:~$ npm install -g @celo/celocli
-   the following argument makes sure that the celo.env file will utilize dependencys from node.js
+   The following argument makes sure that the celo.env file will utilize dependencies from node.js.
+   "#!" is an interpreter directive commonly called a "shebang".
+   /bin/bash is the path to interprate in bash.

     username@name:~$ #!/bin/bash
     username@name:~$ set -x